R4ynaud/SQL-Server-2019-Always-ON-Installation-and-Configuration-on-Windows-Server-2019/README.md

 ![image](https://user-images.githubusercontent.com/93924485/230357362-99abba30-6933-4cf4-94b6-1b2cb86f7296.png)

-### 15-) Review Options kısmında isteğe bağlı tüm ayarlarımızı powershell scripti olarak görüp farklı ortamlara export edebiliriz.“NEXT” ile devam ediyoruz.
+### 15-) Review Options kısmında isteğe bağlı tüm ayarlarımızı PowerShell scripti olarak görüp farklı ortamlara export edebiliriz.“NEXT” ile devam ediyoruz.
 ###      In the Review Options section, we can see all our optional settings as a PowerShell script and export them to different environments.
 We will continue by clicking "NEXT".

 ![image](https://user-images.githubusercontent.com/93924485/230357748-bc549e7a-5f92-46d0-9910-9c012ff9133a.png)

 ### 16-) Prerequisites Check kısmında domain kurulabilmesi için bir kontrol işlemi yapılmaktadır.
-Resimde görüldüğü üzere işlem başarılı olmuştur.”Install” ile kurulumu başlatıyoruz.Yükleme işlemi başladı.Belli bir süre sonra yükleme tamamlanacak ve sistem kendini otomatik olarak yeniden başlatacak.Kurulum sunucu özelliklerine göre 15 dakika gibi bir zaman alabilir.
+Resimde görüldüğü üzere işlem başarılı olmuştur.”Install” ile kurulumu başlatıyoruz.
+Yükleme işlemi başladı.
+Belli bir süre sonra yükleme tamamlanacak ve sistem kendini otomatik olarak yeniden başlatacak.
+Kurulum sunucu özelliklerine göre 15 dakika gibi bir zaman alabilir.
 ###      In the Prerequisites Check section, a verification process is performed to ensure that the domain can be installed.
 As seen in the image, the process has been successful.
 We will start the installation by clicking "Install".
 The installation process has started.
 After a while, the installation will be completed, and the system will automatically restart itself.
 Depending on the server specifications, the installation may take around 15 minutes.

 ![image](https://user-images.githubusercontent.com/93924485/230358398-054cfe8e-3f9d-457a-9d04-c68f4e7caf09.png)

-### 17-) Kurulum tamamlandıktan sonra Domain and Computers kısmını kontrol edelim.
+### 17-) Kurulum tamamlandıktan sonra "Domain and Computers" kısmını kontrol edelim.
-###      After the installation is completed, let's check the Domain and Computers section.
+###      After the installation is completed, let's check the "Domain and Computers" section.

 ![image](https://user-images.githubusercontent.com/93924485/230360431-aaf6ea5a-59e9-4a9f-b8bd-5cce16634854.png)

-### 18-) Node 1 isimli sunucuda kurduğumuz domain'e Node 2 & Node 3 sunucularını dahil edebilmek için Node 1 sunucusunun ip adresinin Node 2 & Node 3 sunucularının DNS alanına yazmamız gerekmektedir.
+### 18-) "Node 1" isimli sunucuda kurduğumuz domain'e "Node 2" & "Node 3" sunucularını dahil edebilmek için "Node 1" sunucusunun ip adresinin "Node 2" & "Node 3" sunucularının DNS alanına yazmamız gerekmektedir.
-###      We need to add the IP address of Node 1 server to the DNS area of Node 2 & Node 3 servers in order to be able to join them to the domain installed on Node 1.
+###      We need to add the IP address of "Node 1" server to the DNS area of "Node 2" & "Node 3" servers in order to be able to join them to the domain installed on Node 1.

 ![image](https://user-images.githubusercontent.com/93924485/230369992-3c7f443f-96b8-4b02-8052-5dea88a5990a.png)

-### 19-) Aşağıdaki adımları izleyerek Node 2 & Node 3 sunucuları " Raynaud.local " adlı domaine alıyoruz.
+### 19-) Aşağıdaki adımları izleyerek "Node 2" & "Node 3" sunucularını " Raynaud.local " adlı domaine alıyoruz.
-###      We are adding Node 2 and Node 3 servers to the domain named "Raynaud.local" by following the steps below.
+###      We are adding "Node 2" and "Node 3" servers to the domain named "Raynaud.local" by following the steps below.

 ![image](https://user-images.githubusercontent.com/93924485/230372682-e0891cca-ce53-48e8-bac8-24089b4d24a2.png)